High performance commercial Projects to be showcased at Getting to Zero Forum

 • Verified zero energy buildings have metered data which show net zero or positive energy generation over a given year.

 • Emerging zero energy buildings are those that have a publicly stated goal of zero energy but have not yet demonstrated achievement of these goals.
 These may be in the planning or design phase, under construction or have been in operation for less than a year.
 Others may have been operating for 12 months or longer, but their measured energy either has yet to achieve net zero or the measured data to document zero energy-verified status was not available.

 • Ultra-low energy buildings are those with low annual energy usage (gross EUI).
 These buildings have demonstrated significant technical progress toward goals of building energy use reduction, even though they may not have continued on the zero energy pathway by investing in on‐site renewables.

 With the help of building professionals submitting new projects, we can get to 400 buildings in the registry by the Getting to Zero National Forum.
 If you know of a building that is right for NBI’s annual list, please register it today!

 Note: NBI’s registry is for commercial and multifamily projects.
-Residential projects can be submitted through the Net Zero Energy Coalition website at: netzeroenergycoalition.com/zero-energy-case-studies using the form at netzeroenergycoalition.com/project-submission-form
+Residential projects can be submitted through the Team Zero website at: https://inventory.teamzero.org/add-listing/

 New Buildings Institute